 The last of our mistakes in New Zealand is not planning any adventure activities.
 New Zealand is overflowing with opportunities to participate in outdoor adventure activities.
-From snorkeling, hiking, and snow skiing to parasailing and bungy jumping, New Zealand can feed your adventurous spirit.
+From snorkeling, hiking, and snow skiing to parasailing and bungee jumping, New Zealand can feed your adventurous spirit.
 I didn’t realize just how many different options they had until we got there.
 Unfortunately, our only outdoor experiences were going to the glowworm caves and playing in Wellington’s Botanical Gardens.
 We spent most of our time visiting museums, zoos, and aquariums.
 Looking back, I wish we would have done some other outdoor activities.
 I think my husband and son would have had a blast rolling down a hill in a giant inflatable ball.

 Tip: Feed your wild side by booking an outdoor adventure activity.